 What We Like

 The setup and teardown is Thuma's defining trait.
-Four long pieces of upcycled and repurposed rubberwood along with four legs come together with the help of a few screws (which is twisted in by hand) and no tools.
+Four long pieces of upcycled and repurposed rubberwood along with four legs come together with the help of a few screws (which are twisted in by hand) and no tools.
 Inspired by Japanese joinery technique, the frame holds itself together through interlocking notches on the four large pieces which make up the greater part of the frame.
 It works exceedingly well.
 Once put together — my partner and I managed in about 10 minutes, which included time for me to take notes for this review — it isn't coming apart unless you want it to.

 Watch Out For